-Where a student fails to comply with the school requirements for the satisfactory completion of a course, the student will receive a letter of concern from the school outlining the nature of any outstanding work or assessment tasks and a reasonable time frame in which to complete it.

-The letter of concern is designed to give students the opportunity to redeem themselves.
-It will contain details of work to be completed and the time frame for completion and return.
+Where a student fails to comply with the NESA or school requirements for the satisfactory completion of the RoSA, the student will receive an official warning letter from the school outlining the nature of any outstanding work or assessment tasks and a reasonable time frame in which to complete it.
+The warning letter is designed to give students the opportunity to redeem themselves.
+It will contain details of work to be completed and the timeframe for completion and return.
+To redeem an official warning letter, the student must comply with the letter's requirements in full.